calee0316/calee0316.github.io/README.md

 - Devin Booker
 - Kawhi Leonard

 My Favorite Classes so far were:
 - Computer Science
   - CSE140L
 - Elective
   - TDGE10

+Here is an ordered list:
+1. one
+2. two
+3. three

 Some basic Git commands are: